ChanJianHao/ip/docs/README.md

 ####  3.8 Find by Due Date `schedule`

-Searches and prints all tasks that on specified date.
+Searches and prints all tasks that on a specified date.

 Format: `schedule yyyy/MM/dd`